-In July 2007, SunWater was announced by the Queensland Government as the proponent to develop the business case and undertake the EIS process for the Nathan Dam project.
+In July 2007, the proponent SunWater was announced by the Queensland Government as the proponent to develop the business case and undertake the EIS process for the Connors River Dam and pipelines project.
+The proponent is also the business case proponent for other water resource projects in the region specifically the Nathan Dam and pipelines project and a member of the Lower Fitzroy Joint Venture to develop Lower Fitzroy Weirs project.

 The proponent owns and operates bulk water supply and distribution infrastructure located throughout regional Queensland that has a replacement value of \$4.6 billion.
-It supplies about 40% of the water used commercially in Queensland via 27 water supply schemes and three subsidiary companies.
+It supplies about 40 per cent of the water used commercially in Queensland via 27 water supply schemes and three subsidiary companies.
 Its water supply customers number close to 6000 and include mining, industrial and manufacturing companies, local governments, power stations, irrigators and local water boards.